Mother Found, Arrested After Abducting Biological Baby Daughter

 — Audrina Bigos (@AudrinaBigos) May 23, 2018

-Royalty Wolf, the 3-month-old girl who has been missing for more than a week, has been found on the West Side.
+Royalty Wolf, the 3-month-old girl who has been missing for more than a week, was found safely on the West Side earlier Wednesday afternoon.

 BREAKING: Baby Royalty was just found at Francisco and Flournoy.